lzzzr123/CodeMimicry/README.md

 # usage
 modify the API in the file src/azure.py

-setting the target model in the sre/pipline.py to run CodeMimicry where $N=1$, and run the src/main.py where CodeMimicry $N=5$
+setting the target model in the sre/pipline.py to run CodeMimicry